When I was at the thrift store the other day, I happened upon this sad little blue metal hardware organizer for a couple dollars.

 Next I eyeballed where I wanted the numbers to go and glued them on.

-Then I slid the drawers back into the cabinet.
+Finally, I slid the drawers back into the cabinet and called this project done.
 There’s something very satisfying about organizing things and putting them all in one place.

 Here’s a look at the new and improved hardware organizer.
 It’s so pretty I decided to leave it set out on a shelf with some of my other vintage finds instead of hiding it away in my crafts closet.